Sijibomii/Sijibomii/README.md

 </br>

-- 🌱 I’m a fullstack engineer and technical writer
+- 🌱 I’m a fullstack engineer and technical writer who is Passionate about learning, building and solving problems.

 <br />